sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 - company_B
 - company_C

-For all companies, you test that the sales quote extraction with the following validations:
+You test sales quote extractions from all the companies with the following validations:

 **Validation 1**